 You may be afraid to give a warning.
 Perhaps you think the customer will look elsewhere?
 It’s true, a few might.
 But most people and businesses don’t buy entirely on price.
-If you’re giving good value already, most customers would rather stay with you than risk changing.
-So more likely, they’ll come back and negotiate.
-That gives you an opportunity to reinforce your value.
-And to negotiate if you think that’s the right option.
+If you’re giving good value already, they’d rather stay with you than risk changing.
+It’s more likely that they’ll try to negotiate.
+That gives you an opportunity to reinforce your value – and to agree a special client price somewhere in the middle if you think that’s the right option.

 Tell them how long it is since you last increased your prices.
 If you can say ‘I’ve held my prices stable for two years but I can’t do it any longer,‘ you’ve given them a reason to accept your increase.

 Clients understand that.
 They know you’re in business to make money too.
 They may not like it, but they understand it.